 Small, wise, stout, and skilled in stone and metalwork, their nature was closer to that of giants than of the gods.
 This race loved to live below the earth in the cold and dark, searching endlessly for gold, silver, and other precious metals and stones.
 Although sometimes as wicked as the giants, the race of dwarfs could also be as noble as the Aesir themselves.
 For the race of men and women to come, however, the dwarfs never lost a moment of love, disliking them from the moment of their creation.

-Not content with these cave dwellers, the gods preferred to create a new race of mortals upon whom they could bestow their blessings and their protection from all the evils of the Nine Realms.
+Not content with these cave dwellers, the gods preferred to create a new race of mortals deserving of their blessings.
+They would for all time receive their protection from all the evils of the Nine Realms.
 Odin and two of his kin, Hoenir, and Loder descended the Bifrost to search for means to accomplish this task.

 Ask and Embla

-Finding two fine trees, an elm, and an ash, by the seashore, Odin caused them to come alive with his breath.
+Walking along the seashore the three brothers found two fine trees, an elm, and an ash.
+Odin caused them to come alive with his breath.
 These trees are the ancestors of all men and women.
-Hoenir placed his hand upon their brows to make them wise, and Loder caressed their faces to give them sight, sound, and speech.
+Hoenir placed his hand upon their brows to make them wise.
+Lastly Loder caressed their faces to give them sight, sound, and speech.
 Their names were Ask, from the ash, first of all men, and Embla, from the elm, first of all women.

-The work completed Odin, the all-knowing, all-powerful Allfather, began his reign over the nine realms, supported by the great cosmic tree Yggdrasil.
+The work completed Odin, the all-knowing, all-powerful Allfather, began his reign over the nine realms.
+All of which were supported by the great cosmic tree Yggdrasil.

-Thus begins the story of the Norse gods, the giants, and the dwarfs, and of the mortals who lived among them, until it all comes crashing down at the time of Ragnarok.
+Thus begins the story of the Norse gods, Jötuns, the light elves, dwarfs, and the mortals who lived among them.
+Until it all comes crashing down at the time of Ragnarok.